imranfadhil/pp_portfolio/03_NNS_2-5/README.md

 *   **Rock Typing**: The Flow Zone Indicator (FZI) method is used to classify the reservoir into distinct rock types, or "hydraulic flow units."
 This method leverages the relationship between core porosity and permeability to identify zones with similar fluid flow characteristics.
     ![FZI on PORO PERM](static/2-5_fzi_poroperm.png)

-*   **Permeability Modeling**: A machine learning model is trained to predict permeability (KLOG) along the entire logged interval.
+*   **Permeability Modeling**: A machine learning model is trained to predict permeability (PERM) along the entire logged interval.
     *   **Features**: The model uses a combination of raw well logs (e.g., GR, RHOB, NPHI) and derived petrophysical properties (VCLAY, PHIT, FZI) as input features.
     *   **Training**: The model is trained and validated using the core permeability data as the ground truth.
     *   **Prediction**: Once trained, the model generates a continuous, high-resolution permeability log, which is crucial for understanding reservoir performance, especially in a low-matrix-permeability system like this chalk reservoir.